Liang-Ding/pyCAPLunar/SGT_utils/readme.txt

 The following step is to build the SGT database using the SPECFEM_Cartesian package.

-The current version of the SPECFEM_Cartesian package: v2.0.2 The later versions of the SPECFEM_Cartesian package might work well.
+The current version of the SPECFEM_Cartesian package used in this package: v2.0.2 The later versions of the SPECFEM_Cartesian package might work well.

 (1) Change the following scripts in the SPECFEM_Cartesian package.